This is PortSide NewYork's hurricane Sandy story, installment one.

 Tuesday’s plan is to shorten the docklines and get off the boat; but the wind is still so high that, even though the shed is a windbreak, the wind roaring over the shed is enough to grab the tippy top of the tanker and push us off the pier.
 The ebb tide pushes us back onto the pier, and we pull in a little line; then the wind blows us off again.
 Given how many lines we had out and that they were double and triple parted, it takes us three hours of floating back and forth to shorten all the lines and get the boat to the pier.

-We all schlep tables up the stevedore’s lounge (I find the height of the second floor oddly comforting after the flood).
+I kick in the door to the stevedore's lounge, and we all schlepp tables up the stevedore’s lounge (I find the height of the second floor oddly comforting after the flood).
 Modern books we junk.
 Peter begins a painstaking process of separating wet papers, blueprints and photographs, blotting them dry, interleaving them with sheets, weighing them down.
 I am bushed and crash into my bunk.

 Wednesday, the Halloween that never was, Peter and I head into the shed to inspect more things.